 Also, the national health insurance contributions take up the biggest part of the first and second tax brackets.
 For those who have lived and worked in the Netherlands for only part of the year, they may be exempt from national insurance contributions for the full year or part of the year.

 In most cases a tax declaration is completed online using a DigiD.
 A lot of details are already prefilled, depending on the information already held by the Belastingdienst (Tax and Customs Administration).

 In some cases, a printed version of the tax declaration form is required to be completed:

-- the applicant has lived in more than two countries in the last year;
+- The applicant has lived in more than 2 countries in the last year;

-Knowing which form to complete for the Tax and Customs Administration goes a long way to understanding the Dutch taxation system:
+Knowing which form to complete for the Belastingdienst goes a long way to understanding the taxation system in the Netherlands:

 - P form: For people who are classified as residents for taxation purposes, but do not live in the Netherlands, who have received an ‘invitation to file a tax return’ and do not make use of the online tax return for resident taxpayers.

 - M form: For those who arrived in the Netherlands during the year and became a resident or for those who were resident and left the Netherlands during the year.